 - Specify the main tasks for your goal.
 This step requires a comprehensive statement of the task’s objective, or at least a clear goal.
 It should indicate the skill the learners are expected to acquire upon the completion of instruction and the conditions under which the skill is to be used.

 - Identify subtasks at the next easier level.
 This step is accomplished by asking, “What skills should the learners possess in order to perform the main task?”
 Although hundreds of skills contribute to any performance, at this stage we are only interested in identifying those that immediately contribute to the main task.

 - Treat each subtask as a main task and repeat the procedure.
 Using the same approach as in Step 2, we examine each subtask as if it were a main task by asking the question, “What skills should the learners have in order to perform this subtask?”
 We only list those skills that immediately contribute to the subtask.

 Stop the analysis when a subtask reaches the learners’ entry level.

 Whenever the analysis of a subtask reaches a skill the learners already possess, it stops.
 The learners’ entry level is then said to have been reached.
 The analysis then resumes on another subtask until once more the entry level is reached.
 This continues until all subtasks and sub-subtasks have been analyzed to the learners’ entry level.
 At this point, we can consider the entire task analysis complete.

 Rule of Thumb: Do not go beyond five levels in task analysis.
 If you must, chances are your main task is too complex for the learners.
 Choose one of your subtasks as a main task.

 See you next time.

-Many more ideas and resources are available at the DSA Tips Archive; now searchable, organized by subject area, and by release date.
+Many more ideas and resources are available at the DSA Tips Archive; now searchable and organized by subject area.